Healthy Homes Assessment Maungaraki

 Home Assessments Maungaraki for Rental Properties

-There are a myriad of things to check in an house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things you should look for during the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is there adequate drainage and draught stopping?

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For expert advice, call now and schedule your rental property house evaluation.

 home assessments for rental properties